Jay Bradley: Return to TNA (2015–2017)

 On October 4, 2015, at Bound for Glory, Bradley made his return to Impact Wrestling under the ring name Aiden O'Shea (and began using an Irish ruffian gimmick) and competed in a twelve-man Bound For Gold Gauntlet match which was won by Tyrus.
 During October and November, O'Shea also competed in the first TNA World Title Series tournament that was taped in July 2015 as a member of Group Wildcard, where he ended third of his block by only defeating Crazzy Steve to receive 3 points.
 On January 8, 2016, at One Night Only: Live, O'Shea was defeated by Rockstar Spud after they had a confrontation in the ring.
-On the October 6, 2016 episode of Impact Wrestling, O'Shea made his return to Impact Wrestling after his hiatus, accompanying Impact Wrestling President Billy Corgan to the ring and serving as muscle/representative.
+On the October 6, 2016, episode of Impact Wrestling, O'Shea made his return to Impact Wrestling after his hiatus, accompanying Impact Wrestling President Billy Corgan to the ring and serving as muscle/representative.
 Bradley left TNA quietly in 2017.

-Second Return to OVW (2017–present)
+Second Return to OVW (2017–2020)

-O'Shea made his return to OVW on April 28, 2017 at Run For The Ropes III where he won a battle royal to face the OVW Heavyweight Championship.
+O'Shea made his return to OVW on April 28, 2017, at Run For The Ropes III where he won a battle royal to face the OVW Heavyweight Championship.
 Later that night, O'Shea was unsuccessful at winning the OVW Heavyweight Championship against Big Jon.
 On May 13, at OVW Saturday Night Special Uprising, Bradley was defeated by Justin Smooth.
 On June 2, 2018, Bradley and Shiloh Jonze unsuccessfully challenged The Bro Godz (Colton Cage & Dustin Jackson) for the OVW Southern Tag Team Championships.
 On August 23, Bradley was defeated by Jax Dane in the first round of the Grand Tournament.

 On July 31, 2019, Bradley won a gauntlet match to become the new OVW Television Champion.
 Three days later, he and Cash Flo defeated Big Zo & Maximus Khan to become the new OVW Southern Tag Team Champions, thus making Bradley a double champion.
 On August 21, 2019, Bradley would lose the OVW Television Championship to Maximus Khan in a Gauntlet match.
+On November 24, 2020, Bradley was part of a Ten Man Elimination tag team match in which his team was victorious.